AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 =============================================================

 Object *Instruction* Coverage treats basic and conditional branch instructions identically, as either executed or not, hence fully covered or uncovered.

-The :option:`=asm` instruction annotations follow:
+The :option:`=asm` instruction annotations are as follows:

 .. tabularcolumns:: cl